onedata/onedata-documentation/docs/user-guide/data.md

    denied**.

-3. [Dataset protection flags](datasets.md) are checked - if the requested operation is forbidden, **access is denied**.
-For example, a file content modification request will be denied if the file is write-protected.
+3. [Dataset protection flags](datasets.md) are checked - if the requested operation is forbidden by current protection flags, **access is denied**.
+For example, a file content modification request will be denied if the file is located in a dataset that has data protection enabled.

 4. If the user is a [space owner](spaces.md#space-owner), **access is granted** (space owners omit space privilege and permission checks).